Searching for Springs

 Fig. 6 The Search form with criteria entered to locate Montezuma Well, a spring in Arizona.
 You can also click the "Include Only Springs with Survey Data" checkbox.

 A form will open with one result for Montezuma Well (Figure 7).
-Click on the Full Record Details link to view general information and images, if they are available.
+Click on the Basic Record Information link to view general information and images, if they are available.
 The Query Button exports available data into a *.csv file that you can open using Microsoft Excel.
 Click on the Edit button on the right to open the Site Information Form (described in the next section).

-Click on the Maps Tab (Figure 7) to display the results in a map form where symbols are categorized by Spring Type (Figure 8).
+Click on the Maps Tab (Figure 7) to display the results in a map form where symbols are categorized by Spring Type.
 You can zoom and pan in this map, and select either Map or Satellite View.
 It is important to remember that the only springs displayed will be those meeting your search criteria, AND those that you have Permission to access.

 Another reliable search option is to enter coordinates in Decimal Degrees into the Search Form along with a radius search value (Figure 8), then click Search.
 Watch this short video to view a demonstration.